EddOliver/BBM-Bridge-Baby-Monitor/README.md

 <img src="https://i.ibb.co/XDXbTsn/11.png">

-- In this option we put "do not specify sources at this time"
+- In this option we input "do not specify sources at this time"

 <img src="https://i.ibb.co/hf1PVQr/12.png">

-- We selected the Ultra96 in the selection of boards.
+- We select the Ultra96 in the selection of boards.

 <img src="https://i.ibb.co/TRWm0P1/13.png">